-- in respect of supply chain disruption, the parties engage with one another on an on-going and 'without prejudice' basis to determine the extent to which the Works, or elements of the Works, are impacted by delay in the supply of goods and materials and to seek to agree an appropriate way forward; - in respect of price inflation, formulae, based on price indices published by the CSO ("Relevant Index"), are provided to calculate an amount for inflation in the price of materials, fuel and electricity.
+- in respect of supply chain disruption, the parties engage with one another on an on-going and 'without prejudice' basis to determine the extent to which the Works, or elements of the Works, are impacted by delay in the supply of goods and materials and to seek to agree an appropriate way forward; - in respect of price inflation, formulae, based on price indices published by the CSO, are provided to calculate an amount for inflation in the price of electricity, fuel, and where applicable, materials.

-The Agreement operates without prejudice to each party's rights under PW-CF6 and is predicated on a cost burden share basis, whereby the Employer makes an ex gratia contribution to the inflation amount calculated (Ex Gratia Payment) and waives the application of liquidated damages arising from a delay in meeting the Time for Completion caused by supply chain delay that occurred after 01 January 2022 (Ex Gratia Extension of Time).
+The Agreement operates without prejudice to each party's rights under the PWC and is predicated on a cost burden share basis, whereby the Employer makes an ex gratia contribution to the inflation amount calculated (Ex Gratia Payment) and waives the application of liquidated damages arising from a delay in meeting the Date for Substantial Completion that is caused by supply chain delay (Ex Gratia Extension of Time).